 Triggering the Money Purchase Annual Allowance

 Before you draw down your pension, you can contribute up to £60,000 a year and get tax relief on your contributions.
-However, if you start drawing down your pension, you could trigger the Money Purchase Annual Allowance (MPAA) which will reduce this to £10,000 a year; this amount includes both your own contributions and your employer's contributions if you're still employed.
+However, if you start drawing down your pension, you could trigger the Money Purchase Annual Allowance (MPAA) which will reduce this to £10,000 a year (for 2024/2025); this amount includes both your own contributions and your employer's contributions if you're still employed.
 The rule applies to defined contribution pensions rather than defined benefit pensions which work differently.

 There are a few situations where this is triggered, but some of the most common reasons include: